joel-beck/dotfiles/README.md

     ```bash
     git clone https://github.com/joel-beck/dotfiles.git ~/dotfiles
     ```

-3. Run `01_stow.zsh` to symlink the dotfiles to the home directory:
+3. Run `01_homebrew.zsh` to install Homebrew Packages, MacOS Apps and Nerd Fonts:

     ```bash
     cd ~/dotfiles/install
-    zsh 01_stow.zsh
+    zsh 01_homebrew.zsh
     ```

-4. Run `02_homebrew.zsh` to install Homebrew Packages, MacOS Apps and Nerd Fonts:
+4. Run `02_stow.zsh` to symlink the dotfiles to the home directory.
+    Note that this step has to follow step 1 since it requires the `stow` package to be installed via Homebrew:

     ```bash
     cd ~/dotfiles/install
-    zsh 02_homebrew.zsh
+    zsh 02_stow.zsh
     ```

 5. Run `03_oh-my-zsh.zsh` to install OH MY ZSH: